rafaelmartinezabad/sdk-ruby/README.md

 Run test:

- - Insert your 'API client id' and 'Client secret' of your Nimble Paymeny Gateway in 'test/test.rb'
+ - Insert your 'API client id' and 'Client secret' of your Nimble Paymeny Gateway in 'test/index.rb'
  - Execute:

-  $ cd test && ruby test.rb
+  $ cd test && ruby index.rb

 to stop CTRL+C twice